mortenson/drupal-docker-lite/docs/DETAILS.md

 The ddl.sh script was designed to be readable by anyone familiar with Bash and Docker Compose, which will hopefully make contribution and customization easy.

-When you run `./ddl.sh [COMMAND]`, it calls the matching Bash script in the scripts directory.
-Some scripts then call `scripts/util/init.sh`, which tries to determine the docker-compose.yml directory for a given instance.
-This is how you can run `./ddl.sh drush st` to use the local instance and `./ddl.sh drush [INSTANCE] st` for an arbitrary instance.
+When you run `./ddl.sh [COMMAND] [NAME]`, the script tries to determine the docker-compose.yml directory for a given instance name, then sends arguments to the relevant script in `./scripts`.
+This is how you can run `./ddl.sh drush st` to use the local instance and `./ddl.sh drush [NAME] st` for an arbitrary instance.